scyto/hdsentinel/README.md

 # docker-hdsentinel
-This is a docker for use with HDSentinel disk diag program NAS features https://www.hdsentinel.com/index.php
+This is a docker for use with HDSentinel disk diag program NAS and Linux features https://www.hdsentinel.com/index.php

 This container *MUST* be run in --privlileged mode to have access to disks.